 PenFed offers six different credit cards with highly competitive rates and fees.
 Perhaps the most unique of these cards is the PenFed Promise Visa.
 It has no annual fee, foreign transaction fee, late fee, balance transfer fee or penalty interest rate.
-Promotional balance transfers are at 4.99% APR for the life of the balance, and new cardholders receive a 7.49% APR for their first three years.
+Promotional balance transfers are at 4.99% APR for 12 months.
 In addition, their PenFed Premium Travel Rewards American Express Card offers an outstanding five points per dollar for all airline purchases, with no annual fee.
 Service members stationed abroad and international travelers will appreciate the fact that none of their credit cards charge a foreign transaction fee.

 Navy Federal Credit Union